AYATI MIND

 The Reason We Need to Act Now!

-Furthermore, research from Mental Health Foundation have reported that in the UK:
+Furthermore, studies from the Mental Health Foundation indicate that in the UK:

-• Black people are four times more likely to be detained under the Mental Health Act than White people
+- Black individuals are four times more likely to be detained under the Mental Health Act than their White counterparts.

-• Black men are more likely to have experienced a psychotic disorder in the last year than White men
+- Black men are more likely to have experienced a psychotic disorder in the past year compared to White men.

-• Older South Asian women are an at-risk group for suicide
+- Older South Asian women represent an at-risk group for suicide.

-• Refugees and asylum seekers are more likely to experience mental health problems than the general population, including higher rates of depression, anxiety and PTSD
+- Refugees and asylum seekers are more likely to face mental health problems than the general population, with increased rates of depression, anxiety, and PTSD.
+Ensuring access to diverse mental health resources is essential for addressing these disparities.

 Help us Save Lives